kagof/intellij-pokemon-progress/README.md

 ### Code

 * The code for the progress bar itself was adapted from [Nyan Progess Bar](https://github.com/batya239/NyanProgressBar).
 * This plugin is of course heavily dependent on JetBrains' IntelliJ SDK
+* All the [contributors](https://github.com/kagof/intellij-pokemon-progress/graphs/contributors) who've helped build this plugin

 ### Misc